react-dropzone/.github/CONTRIBUTING.md

 ### JavaScript Styleguide
 All JavaScript code is linted with [eslint](https://eslint.org/) and [prettier](https://prettier.io/).
-So just run `yarn lint:fix` to make sure the changes you made follow the styleguide.
+So just run `npm run lint:fix` to make sure the changes you made follow the styleguide.

 ### Specs Styleguide
-* Include thoughtfully-worded, well-structured [Jasmine](https://jasmine.github.io/)/[Jest](https://jestjs.io/) specs in the ./spec folder.
+* Include thoughtfully-worded, well-structured [Jasmine](https://jasmine.github.io/)/[Jest](https://jestjs.io/) tests.
 * Treat `describe` as a noun or situation.
 * Treat `it` as a statement about state or how an operation changes state.